Our commitment to shift the global construction industry towards a more sustainable future

 - Work with and advocate for regional, national and supranational government to take action on sources outside the boundaries of our control.

 - Publicly report every year on the progress our cities are making towards these goals.

-Budapest, Los Angeles, Mexico City, Oslo, San Francisco
+Budapest, Los Angeles, London, New York City, Mexico City, Milan, Oslo, San Francisco